-The Master of Science “First Professional” two year degree is for you if you possess an undergraduate degree in a field other than interior design or architecture and wish to practice interior design.
+The Master of Science “First Professional” degree is for you if you possess an undergraduate degree in a field other than interior design or architecture and wish to practice interior design.
 This portfolio track of courses fully prepares you to enter the profession as a design practitioner and enables professional licensure in many states and Canadian provinces.

 You must create and present a graduating portfolio of work at the end of your studies in order to qualify for degree candidacy.
 First professional students also complete a significant research paper or position paper that facilitates in-depth understanding of an interior design topic of your choice in addition to your studio/lecture/seminar courses.

 Second studio doctoral housing project by First Professional Program graduate Krystil Hernandez.